CPD tips - How to have difficult conversations at work

 CPD courses for having difficult conversations

-We hope this article was helpful.
 If you are looking to become a CPD Provider, please contact our team to discuss your requirements in more detail.
-Alternatively if you are looking to record your CPD, please go to the myCPD Portal where you can manage, track and log your learning in one simple place.
+Alternatively, if you are want to record your CPD, please go to the myCPD Portal page where you can manage, track and log your learning in one simple place.

 Related Articles